CLI Reference#

 jac install#

-Sync the project environment to jac.toml.
+No-argument mode - sync the project environment to jac.toml.
 Installs all Python (pip), git, and plugin-provided (npm, etc.) dependencies in one command.
 Creates or validates the project virtual environment at .jac/venv/.
+Requires a jac.toml in the current (or a parent) directory.

 | Option | Description | Default |